TrashPandaCode/reports/ia-final/main.typ

 The `animPlayer` function also enables us to set a boundary for both the camera and the raccoon.
 This lets us set a clear focus for each level, telling the user when he should explore and when he doesn't need to go any further.

-=== Handling level reset
-One issue that came up was that our raccoon character wouldn't be oriented correctly when the user pressed the reset button.
+=== Handling level reset //P: again minor change in wording One issue that came up was that our raccoon character wouldn't be oriented correctly when the user pressed the reset button.
 This was because the before mentioned `animPlayer` function would recognize the movement of the raccoon back to it's starting position as walking and make him face in the direction that he moved.
 To get around this issue we created a small `handleReset` function that only triggers on resets.
-It places the raccoon back at the origin of the level and then orients the raccoon in the correct position.
+It places the raccoon back at the origin of the level and then orients him in the correct direction.

-== State Management
-Some of the challenges we had were of course related to the communication between the node editor and the game engine.
+== State Management //P: Rephrased first sentence Naturally, most of the challenges we had were related to the communication between the node editor and the game engine.
 We needed to find a way to connect the node editor with the game objects in our game, but we also had to communicate other things between the node editor and the game engine, like if the user paused the game or if the user clicked the reset button.
 We also had to make sure that the current state of the game is preserved.
 We wanted users to be able to move around the site freely without losing progress or having to go through the level carousel to get back to where they left off.

-=== Game Store
-The `GameStore` tracks and saves the user's progress and session status, to allow for a more seamless experience while navigating the website.
+=== Game Store //P: lgtm, but not my area of expertise The `GameStore` tracks and saves the user's progress and session status, to allow for a more seamless experience while navigating the website.
 To achieve that the `GameStore` has four main responsibilities:

 - The store holds the level ID of the current level.
 This value is also saved to the local storage of the browser every time a level is opened.